patchzyy/CT-MKWII-WPF/README.md

 - No nand error message after first time launch
 - Disclamer on what Reccomended settings does
 - Possible shortcut on desktop (ask on first time launch)

+## Done:
+- Auto-update the program itself (On launch it will ask the user to update)